 Pizza for breakfast?
 You bet, with this healthy, vegetarian breakfast melt!
-To make it skinny I’m using one of those fabulous 100 calorie sandwich thins, egg whites, a little reduced-fat cheese and pizza sauce.
-Each pizza melt has 215 calories, 6 grams of fat, 5 grams of fiber and 6 Weight Watchers POINTS PLUS.
+To make it skinny, I’m using one of those fabulous 140 calorie sandwich thins, egg whites, a little reduced-fat cheese, and pizza sauce.
+Each pizza melt has 251 calories, 7 grams of fat, and 7 Blue WW Freestyle SmartPoints, and 7 Green.
 It’s so easy to assemble and ready in minutes.
 Here’s to a breakfast the whole family will love!

 Prep Time: 5 minutes